What is a search strategy?

-- define and write down your research question - what is it that you are going to research?;
+- define and write down your research question - what is it that you are going to research?

-- determine a timeframe from your research, if needed;
+- determine a timeframe from your research, if needed

 - identify where you will search for the information

-From research to search
+From research question to search strategy

 Different search strategies